Informatics Forum, 2.06

 Stefano V. Albrecht

 I am Lecturer (Assistant Professor) in Artificial Intelligence in the School of Informatics at The University of Edinburgh, where I lead the Autonomous Agents Research Group within the Centre for Intelligent Systems and their Applications.
-I hold a Royal Society Industry Fellowship through which I work with FiveAI to develop autonomous vehicles.
+I am a Royal Society Industry Fellow working with FiveAI to research and develop AI technologies for autonomous vehicles.

 My research interests are in the areas of autonomous agents, multi-agent systems, machine/reinforcement learning, and game theory, with a focus on sequential decision making under uncertainty.
 The long-term goal of my research is to create intelligent autonomous agents capable of robust interaction with other agents to accomplish tasks in complex dynamic environments.
 This involves a number of challenging problems, including efficient learning and adaptation in the presence of uncertainty as well as inference and planning in complex, dynamically changing environments.